SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Since restaurants and breakfasts are not a factor, then you need a hotel with gorgeous rooms, outstanding facilities, and amazing views, which you will find at the Katikies properties: Katikies Hotel, Villa Katikies, and Chromata Santorini.
-Katikies Hotel is the most luxurious of the three.
+Katikies Hotel is my favorite of the three.
 Even their standard double rooms are spacious, elegantly appointed, and offer private terraces with spectacular views over the caldera.
 Katikies Hotel’s amenities are second to none with 3 gorgeous infinity pools, 2 spa treatment rooms, and incredibly personalized service.

 Nearby Villa Katikies, a 3-minute walk from the main hotel, offers similar views, personalized service, and outdoor jacuzzis in all room types, but the only usable amenity for you onsite would be the pool.
 It’s not quite as glamorous as the main hotel, but it is a great value option and does grant access to the facilities at Katikies Hotel if you don’t mind the walk.